 • Assessments should involve the whole family, not just the parents.

-• While fostering, decisions about placements need to be family decisions.
-Where children are part of making decisions there is more chance of the placement being successful.
+• Decisions about welcoming foster children into the home need to be family decisions.
+When children are part of making decisions, there is more chance of making a foster child's time in the home successful.

-• When helpful and suitable support is in place for children of foster carers, placements are more successful and less likely to break down.
+• When helpful and suitable support is in place for children of foster carers, it reduces some of the challenges which can be experienced within the foster home.

 How foster carers can support children